Wednesday, July 9, 2025

 and, of course, one of the cows.

-During my recent trip to Japan, I noticed a lot of promotion regarding food that played up the origin of food--usually its local origin.
+During my recent trip to Japan, I noticed a lot of promotion and advertising that played up the origin of food--usually its local origin.
 In this photo-dense post, I'm going to feature some of what I saw.
 (All photos are (c) Lisa R. Pruitt 2025)

-I first noticed the attention to local food in Kanazawa, on the west coast of Honshu, where the breakfast place mats at our Hyatt Centric hotel noted local milk products and featured the label, "Kanazawa Local Style" (lower left quadrant)
+I first noticed the attention to local food in Kanazawa, on the west coast of Honshu, where the breakfast place mats at our Hyatt Centric hotel noted local milk products and featured the label, "Kanazawa Local Style" (lower left quadrant).
+It mentioned local eggs and some other local produce.

 Breakfast placemat Hyatt Centric Kanazawa